-“By establishing a salary range, you can show employees where they are starting on the range, and illustrate how they have room to grow,” he says.
-“If an employee is at the top of the salary range, you can talk to them about a growth track, and how they can thrive at your company, perhaps by getting the skills and training needed to be a manager.”
+By establishing a salary range, you can show employees where they are starting on the range, and illustrate how they have room to grow.
+If an employee is at the top of the salary range, you can talk to them about a growth track and how they can thrive at your company, perhaps by getting the skills and training needed to be a manager.

 Paige Campbell, president and partner at Grady Britton, a creative agency in Portland, says her employees receive quarterly rewards based on performance including a bonus day off or a long, leisurely lunch paid for by the company.

 Employees and work teams are also celebrated throughout the year when they have demonstrated superior performance.
-“If someone has done an outstanding job, they may receive a mid-year raise; we won’t wait a full year to acknowledge their achievements,” Campbell says.
+If someone has done an outstanding job, for example, they may receive a mid-year raise instead of waiting a full year to be recognized for their achievements.
 This type of compensation also helps incentivize your workforce.

-- Flexible work schedules and remote work options
+- Flexible work schedules and remote work options.

-- Better vacation and sick day packages
+- Better vacation and sick day packages.

-- Health and wellness benefits
+- Health and wellness benefits.

-- Exceptional work culture and environment
+- Exceptional work culture and environment.

-- Employee perks like discounts and company parties or trips
+- Employee perks like discounts and company parties or trips.

-- Skills and career development programs
+- Skills and career development programs.